fiaasco/fiaas/README.md

   * automatic generation of Letsencrypt certificates with [acme.sh](https://github.com/Neilpang/acme.sh)
   * services are not left with default configuration values, but are dynamically resized according to the size of the VM.
   * PHP-FPM with worker mode Apache 2.4 and mod proxy fcgi for best performance
+  * Possible to use nginx to terminate ssl and enable http2 (default disabled, set nginx\_required: True)
   * optional "extra" configs to configure those few annoying exceptions which can't be added in default roles
   * Vagrant examples for local development or playbook tests